Interpersonal gap

-The Interpersonal Gap is a model of communication developed by John L. Wallen (March 24, 1918 – July 31, 2001), an educator and a pioneer in the fields of emotional intelligence and interpersonal communication.
-As Chinmaya & Vargo state in their 1979 paper on Wallen “Many people who conduct interpersonal relations laboratories have been influenced by the ideas of John Wallen, a social psychologist from Portland, Oregon.
+The interpersonal gap is a model of communication developed by John L. Wallen, an educator and a pioneer in the fields of emotional intelligence and interpersonal communication.
+As Chinmaya and Vargo state in their 1979 paper on Wallen "Many people who conduct interpersonal relations laboratories have been influenced by the ideas of John Wallen, a social psychologist from Portland, Oregon.
 He has written a number of papers which identify the sources of difficulty in communication.
 In these writings, Wallen focuses on the process of communication, not the underlying motives, drives, traits, attitudes, or personality characteristics of the individual.
-Wallen's ideas are easily understandable to laymen and professional alike.”
+Wallen's ideas are easily understandable to laymen and professional alike."

+John L. Wallen

+John Wallen (March 24, 1918 – July 31, 2001) was an educator and communication specialist.
 After graduating from Harvard College in 1940, he earned advance degrees in psychology at Ohio State University, Harvard University and the University of Oregon.
-Dr. Wallen taught at the University of Maryland and Black Mountain College in North Carolina before moving to Oregon in 1948.
+He then taught at the University of Maryland and at Black Mountain College in North Carolina, before moving to Oregon in 1948.
 In Oregon, he had been director of research at the Boys and Girls Society of Oregon, associate professor at Portland State College, director of the Human Relations and Development Group at Tektronix, and staff member of the Northwest Regional Educational Laboratory.
 He had also been president of the Oregon Psychological Association and fellow of the National Training Laboratories (NTL) Institute for Applied Behavioral Science in Washington, D.C.
-It was during his time in Oregon that he developed The Interpersonal Gap.
+It was during his time in Oregon that he developed the interpersonal gap.

-According to Chinmaya & Vargo, “Wallen…integrated the work of many scholars including Allport (1949), Hayakawa (1964), Heider (1958), Korzybski (1958), Lewin (1926, 1948, 1951), and Rank (1941, 1968) into a systematic theory of communication.”
-Unfortunately, Wallen's only known published work was the co-authored book, "Counseling with Returned Servicemen," with Carl Rogers in 1946.
+According to Chinmaya and Vargo, "Wallen...integrated the work of many scholars including Allport (1949), Hayakawa (1964), Heider (1958), Korzybski (1958), Lewin (1926, 1948, 1951), and Rank (1941, 1968) into a systematic theory of communication."
+Wallen's only known published work was the co-authored book, Counseling with Returned Servicemen, with Carl Rogers, in 1946.
 He authored numerous unpublished papers, including "The Interpersonal Gap" in 1967.
 Wallen primarily taught his theories in academic settings (he was training educators).
 He did so prior to the age of computers.
-At the time he was of the opinion that "if his ideas are useful, they will spread through personalized channels of communication.”
+At the time he was of the opinion that if his "ideas are useful, they will spread through personalized channels of communication".
 Specifically, he wanted educators to feel free to mimeograph his work and distribute copies.
 With this in mind, he avoided publishing or copyrighting his work.
 While this unorthodox approach allowed educators to freely distribute his mimeographed works, it also hampered the spread of his theories outside of the circle of his immediate colleagues in the Pacific Northwest region of the United States.